OHDSI/TheBookOfOhdsi/MethodValidity.md

 ## Summary

+\BeginKnitrBlock{rmdsummary}
-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- A method's validity depends on whether the assumptions underlying the method are met.
+- A method's validity depends on whether the assumptions underlying the method are met.

 - Where possible, these assumptions should be empirically tested using study diagnostics.